isomerpages/sportsg-corp/_sports-education/Value & Principles in Sport.md

 In the workshop, there are opportunities to meet other sport coaches and engage in group discussions on the various VPS topics.

 Note:

-*   With effect from March 2015, the VPS workshop replaces the National Standards for Youth Sports.
-*   The VPS workshop is conducted in English.
+With effect from March 2015, the VPS workshop replaces the National Standards for Youth Sports.
+The VPS workshop is conducted in English.

 **How do I sign-up?**
 <br>
 VPS workshop registrations are strictly on a first-come-first-served basis.
-To find out more on the workshop, fee and registration please click [here](https://www.rp.edu.sg/ace/short-course/detail/values-principles-in-sports).
+To find out more about the workshop, fee and registration please click [here](https://www.rp.edu.sg/ace/short-course/detail/values-principles-in-sports).

 **Exemption from the VPS workshop**
 <br>
-Please note that you do not need to attend VPS workshop, if you meet any of the following requirement(s).
+ You do not need to attend VPS workshop, if you meet any of the following requirement(s).

-1\.
-You have any of the following certificates:
+1. You have **ANY** of the following certificates:

 *   National Standards for Youth Sports (NSYS) for Coaching in Singapore Schools; or
 *   SG-Coach Level 1 Theory (conducted by Republic Polytechnic (RP)); or